alexdevero/ethercss/README.md

 # EtherCSS
-The only CSS framework you will ever need
+CSS framework for the future web.

 _EtherCSS is currently in aplha stage_